Todd2112/My-Portfolio/web-keyword-crawler/README.md

 ## Approach

-This solution utilizes direct HTTP requests to retrieve static HTML content, avoiding browser emulation and JavaScript execution.
+This solution utilizes **direct HTTP requests** to retrieve static HTML content, avoiding browser emulation and JavaScript execution.
+By not requiring any user-specific data or interacting with cookies, this tool is designed to perform **anonymous searches**, ensuring that the process of gathering information doesn't trigger ads, trackers, or dynamic content rendering.

 The extracted content is parsed and filtered based on user-defined keyword sets.

 Key techniques applied: